 And up high, on this last day after Loch Levan views pass behind and you continue walking through the valley and the sun rises.
 The clegs appear again.
 Perhaps, they come from a higher-being as a final incentive to keep tired legs pushing on, into the arms of Ben Nevis standing guard, as you approach the final few miles, looming over the narrow track with more ferns and wild hot-pink foxgloves and purply orchids adding splashes of colour.

 There is another steep sliding forest descent into the town and the finishing line.
 The felled trees and widened track under a fierce beating July sun gives an intense, pressure cooker feel; at odds with the usual reviving and refreshing experience offered by woodland.
 Another steep curving loop and then a steep black run of a descent.
 Thankful, despite the protests of knees and hips that you are going down and not climbing up.
-But, by now you can almost taste the celebratory beer and chips and are relishing the end and the chance to get your flip-flops on and exchange stories with other finishers in the local pubs.
+But, by now you can almost taste the celebratory beer and chips and are relishing the end and the chance to get your flip-flops on and exchange stories with fellow walkers in the Fort William pubs.

 And then its all over, trees becoming the main road into Fort William; there is a slightly anti-climatic feeling, a sense of loss.
 The highs and the lows are over.
 The laughter and tears and hissy fits.
 No more hills, no more valleys, trees, burns, slowworms, toadstools and beauty.
-No more West Highland Way, It gets under your skin, this Emperor of trails… with majestic scenery, wildlife and walkers.
+No more West Highland Way, It gets under your skin, this Emperor of trails.

 With thanks to Rhona McGowan at Macs Adventure.
 Who organised the itinerary, accommodation and bag transfers.